Computing the quantum guesswork: a quadratic assignment problem: Conclusion

 \section{Conclusion}

-While previous approaches based on semi-definite programming lead to approximate results, we presented a factorial-time division-free algorithm for the exact analytical computation of the guesswork of any given ensemble of qubit states with uniform probability distribution, with a more-than-quadratic speedup in the presence of symmetries.
-As examples, we computed the exact expression for the guesswork of regular and quasi-regular ensembles of qubit states.
+We showed that the computation of the guesswork of qubit ensembles with uniform probability distribution corresponds to a quadratic assignment problem.
+We presented a division-free algorithm for the exact analytical computation of the guesswork with a more-than-quadratic speedup in the presence of symmetries, that is, for the three-dimensional analog of the maximization version of the turbine-balancing problem.
+As examples, we computed the exact closed-form expression for the guesswork of regular and quasi-regular ensembles of qubit states.